 A simple step to better secure iCloud accounts

 Many people do not recognise the inherent risks of using simple login credentials, as they normally trust platforms to protect both the security of their accounts and their privacy.
-Reincubate released free 2FA support in the Cloud Data API and the iPhone Backup extractor last year and rolled it out to all of the company’s services.
+Reincubate released full 2FA and 2SV support in the Cloud Data API and iPhone Backup Extractor last year.
 Use of this makes it very difficult for non-account holders to backup data that doesn’t belong to them, as they cannot pass the two step authentication system without access to the related device.

 Critically, users should update their iCloud passwords if they haven’t already done so recently, and they should enable two-factor authentication (2FA) to better protect your account.
 We’ve got more information from this in our guide on recovering iCloud data and working with 2FA.
 Fortunately, as we wrote in our 2017 iCloud security round-up, Apple are going to be doing much more to encourage users to enable 2FA in their 10.3 release.